GlenNicholls/solar_tracking_project/README.md

 * Set up software for the DS3231 package, dynamic control based on WIFI to synchronize RTC and/or switch to RTC for timekeeping
 * Logging/database
 * voltage sense
-* system temp and general system monitor package
 * setup script to configure system entirely along with reboot schemes where required (don't want set up anything noted below in the other sections)
 * unit test/regression test framework
 * Circuit for the power/timer: https://www.allaboutcircuits.com/projects/build-programmable-time-based-switches-using-a-real-time-clock/
-* High level web server to simple control
+* High level web server for simple control
 * SW from Graeme for SE's
 * SW alg from Josh/Brad for the light sensors
 * SW for the motor control from Mike